CouscousPHP/Couscous/docs/configuration.md

     after:
         - rm website/couscous.phar

+# Set a target branch for deploying your couscous project
+branch: gh-pages

 # Any variable you put in this file is also available in the Twig layouts:
 title: Hello!